IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 Here are all the interfaces that have to be implemented (specific details about the functions to implement may be documented in the interface files):

-- [`IBaseMethodVisitor`](../engine/src/main/java/com/ibm/engine/detection/IBaseMethodVisitor.java) (the class implementing this interface must also extend a language-specific `BaseTreeVisitor` from the sonar API)
+- [`IBaseMethodVisitor`](../engine/src/main/java/com/ibm/engine/detection/IBaseMethodVisitor.java) (the class implementing this interface must also extend a language-specific `BaseTreeVisitor` from the sonar API: see [`JavaBaseMethodVisitor`](../engine/src/main/java/com/ibm/engine/language/java/JavaBaseMethodVisitor.java) for example)
 - [`IDetectionEngine`](../engine/src/main/java/com/ibm/engine/detection/IDetectionEngine.java)
 - [`ILanguageSupport`](../engine/src/main/java/com/ibm/engine/language/ILanguageSupport.java)
 - [`ILanguageTranslation`](../engine/src/main/java/com/ibm/engine/language/ILanguageTranslation.java)
 - [`IScanContext`](../engine/src/main/java/com/ibm/engine/language/IScanContext.java)

-Notice that interfaces classes are parametrized by the generics mentioned [previously](#identifying-the-four-classes-to-use-in-generics).
+Notice that these interfaces are parametrized by the generics mentioned [previously](#identifying-the-four-classes-to-use-in-generics).

 > [!TIP]
 > Implementing these classes may be the most challenging part of the process, as it requires to bridge the gap between the language-specific API of your sonar analyzer (that it usually poorly documented) and the engine primitives (that are not documented yet).